 On your job application it is important to:

 - Be familiar with the questions that may be asked and be ready with an answer

 - Decide how to explain a criminal record

 - Have a written job history in the form of a current resume

 - Have references

-Only some types of records can be erased, including when the:
+Some records can be erased, including when the:

 - Defendant was found not guilty

 - The case was at least 13 years old